 Our passion is to bring Life-Giving Wounds to every corner of the country.
-With that in mind, we're happy to work with a host location individually to see how we can fit the initial training retreat into their budget, which is why we developed a scale from \$1000 to \$4595.
+With that in mind, we're happy to work with a host location individually to see how we can fit the initial training retreat into their budget, which is why we developed a scale from \$1000 to \$4895 (prices subject to change; for the latest price please contact us for a sample contract).